Modern Slavery Act

 The Company has considered and keeps under review, the risks of slavery and human trafficking in its business and supply chains.
 Currently only one area is considered as having an elevated level of risk relative to the other parts of its supply chain (international marine logistics).
 The Company considers current vetting requirements for vessels to be used by the Company to be adequate to identify any concerns in this area.

 The Company sources goods from Europe and the rest of the world.
-Most services are sourced from Europe.
+Most services are sourced from the UK.

 To ensure that its supply chain reflects Phillips 66’s values and ethics, the Company’s sourcing processes, for services performed at our businesses and for equipment fabricated at Company’s request and those of its subsidiaries within its supply chain, include due diligence measures (such as pre-qualification compliance questionnaires), and the Company’s contract terms set out theCompany’s expectations for its suppliers to adhere to the Business Partner Principles of Conduct and to comply with all laws relating to combating slavery and human trafficking, including the Act and the request to implement due diligence procedures for its own suppliers.
 The Company requires that its suppliers immediately notify the Company if they become aware of any breach or potential breach of the Act.